 Formerly a Troup County magnet school for the arts, West Side was purchased in 2014 and extensively renovated to house the college's Nursing, Music and Digital Creative Media (film) programs.
-The facility features state-of-the-art equipm and rehearsal space for chamber ent for all areas, a choir, percussior as well as a 150-son n ensemble and m eat recital hall, live larching and concer recording studio t bands.
+The facility features state-of-the-art equipment for all areas, as well as a 150-seat recital hall, live recording studio and rehearsal space for chamber choir, percussion ensemble and marching and concert bands.